 - Goals, which provide overall direction for housing in the West Broadway neighbourhood. - Strategies, which frame the specific direction for the plan from 2021-2026 and are listed below to help West Broadway meet the goals. - Actions, which provide direction for the WBCO, community members, and other stakeholders interested in housing in the neighbourhood.
 These form the practical heart of the action plan tables.

 Goals

-- 1. Lower the cost of housing. - 2.
-Improve the quality of housing. - 3.
-Improve civic infrastructure & services. - 4.
-Increase supports and access to housing for underserved and unhoused populations including persons with disabilities, seniors, newcomers and youth.
+- 1. Lower the cost of housing.

+- 2. Improve the quality of housing.

+- 3. Improve civic infrastructure & services.

 Strategies